Daltonic/angular-call-app/README.md

-# Build One-on-One chat in your Angular app
+# Add voice & video calling to your Angular app

-Read the full tutorial here: [**>> Build one-on-one chat in your Angular app**](https://www.cometchat.com/tutorials/#)
+Read the full tutorial here: [**>> Add voice & video calling to your Angular app**](https://www.cometchat.com/tutorials/#)

-This example shows How To Build One-on-One chat in your Angular app:
+This example shows How To Add voice & video calling to your Angular app:

 ![One-on-One chat App](./screenshots/0.gif)
 <figcaption>One-on-One Angular Chat App</figcaption>